Manu63x/Manu63x/README.md

-- 👋 Hi, I’m @Manu63x
+- 👋 Hi, I’m Manu63x
 - 👀 I’m interested in game modding and programming
-- 🌱 I’m currently learning C language
+- 🌱 I’m currently learning C, Java and C#

 <!---
 Manu63x/Manu63x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.